digEmAll/stdvectors/README.md

 std::vector's are dynamically allocated arrays, which are especially helpful when you need to fill a huge vector (e.g. in a loop) but you don't know the size in advance.

+### Installation

+The package is available on CRAN : https://cran.r-project.org/package=stdvectors

 ### Examples :

 - Create a vector by adding elements one by one :